-A FREE PDF Pattern by In the Folds that is great for Beginners!
+A Review of the FREE Pdf Pattern by In the Folds that is great for Beginners!

 I now have two of these Jersey Dresses - a FREE pdf pattern by In The Folds in collaboration with Peppermint magazine.
 Its worth checking out their website as there are many free patterns to try.
 Both of my versions are black and they are just so warm and comfortable to wear in the Winter.
 Sometimes I’ll wear one with a turtle neck and warm chunky tights for extra heat!